Whimsical wooden ring holder caricatures

 For this wooden ring holder tutorial, you will need a wood block (I used basswood) that is 1 x 1 x 3 inches (2.5 x 2.5 x 7.6 cm).
 As always, if you want to go bigger simply increase the size of your wood block and increase the guideline dimensions in this tutorial.

-I used a long whittling knife from Focuser Carving (affiliate link), which is great for removing wood.
+I used a long whittling knife from Focuser Carving, which is great for removing wood.
 I also used their FC016 chip carving knife (love it for making clean pyramid cuts) and their FC001 wood carving knife.

 Since this piece is small, you can probably get away with just using a detail knife.
 But I prefer a longer blade for roughing out wood (less work for your hands).
 A U-gouge and V-tool are helpful, but you can substitute a sharp detail knife if you don’t have them.